Libensemble/libensemble/README.rst

     pip install libensemble

-libensemble is also available in the Spack_ distribution.
+libEnsemble is also available in the Spack_ distribution.

 .. _Spack: https://spack.readthedocs.io/en/latest